 For optimal synchronization, it's best to use the same calendar account across all your devices.
 While you can add multiple accounts, using a single primary account reduces the likelihood of conflicts and ensures that all your events are stored in one place.

 If you have multiple calendar accounts, consider consolidating them into a single account, such as iCloud or Google Calendar.
-You can import events from other calendars into your primary calendar to see to it that all your appointments are in one place.
-This simplifies management and minimizes the risk of missed events Simple, but easy to overlook..
+In real terms, you can import events from other calendars into your primary calendar to confirm that all your appointments are in one place.
+This simplifies management and minimizes the risk of missed events.

-use Calendar Groups
+make use of Calendar Groups

 Keep Your Devices Updated